-Monday week 20 in Ordinary Time
+Monday week 20 in ordinary time (Mt.
+19:16-22)

-Gospel: Mt.
-19:16-22

 "Come follow me" (Mt.
 19:21).
-These are very familiar words from the Gospel and much has been written about the saints who were able to respond to Jesus' invitation, who sold or gave away all that they had and lived a life totally dedicated to Christ.
+These are very familiar words from the Gospel and much has been written about the saints who were able to respond to Jesus' invitation; who sold or gave away all that they had and lived a life totally dedicated to Christ.
 For the majority of us, this is not a viable option, so how can we follow Jesus within the context of our daily lives?
 The answer is prayer.

 Prayer is both very simple and very hard.
 It's as simple as turning our minds to God, and recognising His presence, as Jesus said that He would not leave us orphans (Jn.
-14:18).

-However, in order to really follow Jesus and to begin to share an intimate relationship with Him, a regular "timetable" of prayer is helpful, and it could be said, necessary.
-Many people are familiar with the Angelus, a prayer said three times a day (6 am, 12.00 noon and 6 pm).
-If we want a more varied but regular prayer, we can turn to the "Liturgy of the Hours", or "Divine Office" which is prayed to a greater or lesser extent by all religious and priests.
-There are seven "hours" of prayer, which means, prayer at seven times, over a twenty-four-hour period, but for most of us, morning prayer (Lauds) or evening prayer (Vespers) are the easiest starting point.
+14:18), however in order to really follow Jesus and to begin to share an intimate relationship with Him, a regular "timetable" of prayer is helpful and it could be said, necessary.

+The Church in her wisdom has given us such a timetable.
+It's the "Liturgy of the Hours", or "Divine Office" which is prayed to a greater or lesser extent by all religious and priests.
+There are seven "hours" or prayer, which means, prayer at seven times, over a twenty-four-hour period, but for most of us, morning prayer (Lauds) or evening prayer (vespers) are the easiest starting point.

 These are a series of psalms and canticles which include in the morning, the Benedictus and in the evening, the Magnificat, as well as some intercessions and the Our Father.
 Prayed slowly and meditatively, the rhythm of these most ancient of prayers can help us to converse with the Father and recognise His invitation to us to follow His Son by the grace of His Holy Spirit.
 Sometimes the Psalms are joyful when we are not, and sometimes they are sad or angry when we are joyful, but at these times, we offer up these feelings for the Body of Christ which is suffering or rejoicing, even if we are not.